LevelOneShow/Website-Version-1/README.md

 **Fonts:**

- *Bebas Neue:* Created by __, Bebas Neue is used in all of the titles an subtitles.
+ *Bebas Neue:* Created by Dharma Type, Bebas Neue is used in all of the titles an subtitles.
  It is registered under the SIL Open Font License v1.1.

  *Yanone Kaffeesatz:* Created by Yanone, this font is used in the paragraphs and